 Sports Betting Brand Preference

-Cuomo’s proposed sports betting model differs from many of New York’s neighboring states.
+New York's sports betting model differs from many of its neighboring states.
 The state-run lottery model will limit the number of sportsbook operators and increase the amount of taxes sportsbooks will be required to pay.
-As of now, New York could have at least four different sportsbook apps when the market is launched, with more possible.
-When asked to select their preference for which four sportsbook apps should be offered in the state, New York adults selected FanDuel Sportsbook, FOX Bet, BetMGM and Bet365 as their top choices.
-Following closely as the alternate favorites are DraftKings Sportsbook, William Hill, Barstool and 888Sport.
+As of now, New York will have nine different sportsbook apps when the market launches.
+When asked to select their preference of four sportsbook apps that should be offered in the state, New York adults selected FanDuel Sportsbook New York, FOX Bet, BetMGM New York and Bet365 as their top choices.
+Following closely as the alternate favorites are DraftKings Sportsbook New York, William Hill, Barstool and 888Sport.

 Event Betting Preference